Last Updated on

 So, you want to clean a monitor screen but want to avoid all the pitfalls?
 Let’s look at the absolute don’ts when undertaking the delicate task.

 This, however, is a bit no-no with monitor screens.
 Due to today’s screens boasting an ultra-thin nature, spraying a water-like substance directly on there could result in causing water damage to your display, getting under the top layer, resulting in some serious pixel issues.

-This might be a no brainer for you cleaning experts out there but avoiding using something like paper towels or a general-purpose cloth is a must when it comes to cleaning your monitor screen.
-This might seem a bit trivial but it’s actually integral for getting it right.
+This might be a no-brainer for you cleaning experts out there, but avoiding using something like paper towels or a general-purpose cloth is a must when it comes to cleaning your monitor screen.
+This might seem a bit trivial, but it’s actually integral to getting it right.

 Now we’ve got the worse things you can do to your monitor screen when attempting to clean it, let’s get into what you should be doing to get the job done safely and successfully.

 Use A Microfiber Cloth